Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Weighted orbital integrals

-\begin{proof} The number of elements in $\CmF^{L_2}(L_1)$ is finite so that it suffices to consider a fixed $R\in\CmF^{L_2}(L_1)$.
-Moreover, $\tilde{J}_{L_1}^{M_R}(\gamma_u,\cdot)$ only depends on the $L_1$-conjugacy class of $\gamma_u$ of which there are only finitely many so that we also do not need to worry about the dependence of $c_1, c_2$ on $\gamma_u$.
+\begin{proof} The set $\CmF^{L_2}(L_1)$ is finite so that it suffices to consider a fixed parabolic $R\in\CmF^{L_2}(L_1)$.
+Moreover, $\tilde{J}_{L_1}^{M_R}(\gamma_u,\cdot)$ only depends on the $L_1$-conjugacy class of $\gamma_u$ of which there are only finitely many so that it suffices to treat the element $\gamma_u$ as fixed.
 Again, during the proof we denote by $a_i\ge1$ suitable constants depending only on $n$ and the weight function (of which there are of course only finitely many).